Did you ever think about where the ideas for Pokémon could be coming from? Discover these six examples proving that in the 16th century Hieronymus...

-Artworks are a legacy of humanity and as such they must be well preserved – and usually, they are, in museums and cultural institutions.
+Artworks are a legacy of humanity and as such, they must be well preserved – and they usually are, thanks to museums and cultural institutions.
 Even so, sometimes the conditions of the place where the work is, or the material used, are implacable enemies of the durability of a work, which leads to the need for restoration.
-The restorers, who generally are artists, take care that the work can be renewed, without interfering in the aesthetic character of the piece.
+The restorers, who are generally artists, take care that the work can be renewed without interfering with the aesthetic character of the piece.
 But this does not always work.
-Today I present a list of five of the world’s worst artworks restorations.
+Today I present a list of five of the world’s worst artwork restorations.

 We are in the Church of Sainte-Anne des Pins in Canada.
 In front of the church, there is a statue of the Virgin Mary holding Maggie Simpson.
 Oops!
-I meant the Baby Jesus.
-It all started when the figure was vandalized and the baby lost his head.
+I meant baby Jesus.
+It all started when the figure was vandalized and the baby lost its head.
 Local artist Heather Wise graciously offered to repair the work and spent several hours carving the clay on a stone statue.
 The result?
 Well, it certainly pleased Matt Groening … The faithful, on the other hand, were a little disappointed.
-Fortunately, the repercussion of the bizarre restoration was so great that the original head was eventually found and returned.
+Fortunately, the repercussions of the bizarre restoration was so great that the original head was eventually found and returned.
 A happy ending, after all!

 In Catholicism, Santa Bárbara is the patron saint of miners and all those who work with fire.
-However, neither did she avoid unscathed unsuccessful restoration.
-The image in question is a 1.73m sculpture that stands on the main altar of a church in Brazil.
+However, she couldn’t go through her restoration unscathed.
+The image in question is a 1.73 m sculpture that stands on the main altar of a church in Brazil.
 It was restored in 2011 for the Santa Barbara Day festivities.
-Although it shocked most people, those responsible for the restoration – who worked on it for six months – defended themselves against criticism, stating that the result is actually what sculpture looked originally.
-The image, however, now seems to have used a foundation, mascara, and lipstick – and surrendered to the plucking of eyebrows…
+Although it shocked most people, those responsible for the restoration, who worked on it for six months, defended themselves against criticism, stating that the result is actually very similar to what the sculpture looked like originally.
+The image, however, now seems to have used foundation, mascara, lipstick, and has surrendered to the plucking of eyebrows…

-Details of the Sistine Chapel, Michelangelo’s masterpiece, were also restored.
-Thanks to this work, Jesse turned blind.
-This happened because the restorers removed the dirt accumulated on the frescoes to eventually reach its deeper layers, and alter the repairs that Michelangelo himself had made.
+Details of the Sistine Chapel, Michelangelo’s masterpiece, have also been restored.
+Thanks to this work, Jesse became blind.
+This happened because the restorers removed the dirt accumulated on the frescoes to eventually reach its deeper layers, which altered the repairs that Michelangelo himself had made.
 The work has generated controversy, many found it incredible, but other experts disagreed.
 According to them, it would be strange to suppose that the artist had painted his characters without eyes.